seb2301/seb2301/README.md

 # Hi there, I'm Sebastião Soares 👋

+I am a software developer passionate about learning and tackling new challenges.
+I am seeking an opportunity to apply my knowledge and develop innovative solutions.
+I have solid experience in HTML, CSS, JavaScript, NodeJS, React, TypeScript, and Deploy, which allows me to create robust and efficient web applications.
+Currently, I am expanding my knowledge in C++, C#, SQL, PHP, Java, UX and UI, Laravel, Vue.JS, Rest and RestFull, Azure, ASP.NET, Docker, AWS, Angular, and Python.
+I have a good understanding of relational and non-relational databases, with practical experience in MongoDB and projects started from scratch.
+I am hardworking and motivated, always striving to solve problems and optimize processes with creativity and efficiency.

 ## 💻 Tech Stack 💻

 - 🌐 HTML | CSS | JavaScript | React | React-Native